Texas v. Johnson: Legislative history

 The Court's ruling invalidated laws against desecrating the American flag, which at the time were enforced in every state except Alaska and Wyoming.
-On June 22, 1989, one day after the ruling, the 101st Congress of the Senate passed a resolution to express "profound disappointment" in the Court's decision, by a vote of 97-3.
-On June 27, the House of Representatives passed a resolution expressing "profound concern" with the decision, by a vote of 411-5.
+On June 22, 1989, one day after the ruling, the Senate passed a resolution to express "profound disappointment" in the Court's decision by a vote of 97-3.
+On June 27, the House of Representatives passed a resolution expressing "profound concern" with the decision by a vote of 411-5.
 President George H. W. Bush was also strongly opposed to the ruling, calling flag burning "dead wrong".
 Bush asked Congress to supersede Johnson by passing a new constitutional amendment to outlaw flag burning.
 On June 30, Bush spoke before a crowd at the Iwo Jima Memorial in Washington, D.C. to express his distaste for the Court's decision, urging Congress to act quickly.
 On September 12, the House of Representatives passed a resolution that came to be known as the Flag Protection Act of 1989, which made it a federal crime to desecrate the flag in any way, including burning it.
 The bill passed the Senate on October 5, and was enacted into law without Bush's signature.
 The law was immediately challenged in court by Gregory Lee Johnson.
 In United States v.
 Eichman (1990), the Court once again upheld that flag burning was protected speech under the First Amendment, with the same five justices in Johnson forming the majority.
 In an opinion also written by Justice Brennan, the Court declared the Flag Protection Act of 1989 unconstitutional and overruled it.